dahnhwang/blog/README.md

 Dahn Hwang.

-Life with codes and two kids since 2016.
+Life with codes and two kids since 2016 (The year my first daughter was born).

+I am a developer who wants to expand my job from back-end engineer to data engineering.

 {% highlight python %}
 class Dahn: